tongfa/bash-backup/README.md

-The next requirement is that the SSH account on the side you intend to backup either has access to the resources it intends to backup, with the following exception: You can `sudo` without a password on the remote side to an account that has access instead.
+The next requirement is that the SSH account on the side you intend to backup either has access to the resources it intends to backup, with the following exception: You can `sudo` without a password on the remote side to an account that has access instead, that is if the remote account supports `sudo`ing without a password.

-The associate array configuration variables bash backup reads are as follows:
+The associative array configuration variables bash backup reads are as follows:

 ### required